wp-plugins/contact-form-7-paypal-add-on/readme.txt

 == Screenshots ==

 == Screenshots ==
-1. Options while editing a contact form
+1. Options while editing a contact form - Note: This plugin works with both the old and new Contact Form 7 interface, screenshots from old version.
 2. PayPal settings page